tobyselway/tobyselway/README.md

 -->

 # Toby Selway
-Software developer, passionate about software architecture.
+Full-Stack Web and Embedded Firmware developer, passionate about software architecture and open-source.

+Always up for a new challenge, constantly learning and evolving, with a love for teaching and teamwork.

 ### Check out some of my Open-Source projects
  * [Wrong Disc](https://github.com/wrong-disc): Music player & discovery platform